This article provides a beginner’s guide to ebooks and how to get started with self-publishing them.

 This should be straightforward to answer, you would think.
 At first glance, we could say that an ebook is an electronic book read on a device (computer screen, tablet, smartphone or e-reader).
-But this description is somewhat vague and wide, including many things that are not an ebook.
+But this description is somewhat vague and wide.
 Therefore it is better to approach this question from the perspective of what is a difference between an epub, a word document and a PDF file.

 a) The text is not editable